3 Ways to Overcome the Financial Empathy Gap in Your Marriage

 3. Agree on Major Financial Decisions

 Couples should always consult each other before making significant financial decisions.
-This can range from making large purchases to investment choices.
-Agreeing on a spending limit for individual purchases can help prevent disagreements.
+Decisions can range from making large purchases to investment choices.
+Agreeing on a spending limit for individual purchases can help prevent disagreements and disputes.

 Spending limits can also promote a sense of fairness.
 Both partners have the same spending cap, so no one feels like they're shouldering more financial responsibility.